Patrick Kane: Detroit Red Wings (2023–2026)

 On November 28, 2023, Kane signed a one-year, $2.75 million contract with the Detroit Red Wings.
 Kane considered Detroit as one of his preferred destinations upon becoming a free agent.
 He remarked on the signing, "Throughout the whole process, I felt like Detroit was always there.
 It was always in the back of my mind, kind of in my heart as well, to come join this team."
-His decision was also influenced by the opportunity to reunite with former Chicago Blackhawk teammate Alex DeBrincat.
+His decision was also influenced by the opportunity to reunite with former Chicago Blackhawks teammate Alex DeBrincat.

 Kane made his 2023 debut on December 7.
 He scored his first goal with the Red Wings in his second game of the season, against the Ottawa Senators.
 He enjoyed a six-game point streak in late December, where he tallied five goals and six assists.
-Kane sustained a lower-body injury on January 14, 2024 that caused him to miss seven games.
+Kane sustained a lower-body injury on January 14, 2024, that caused him to miss seven games.

 On February 25, Kane made his return to Chicago and played his first game against the Chicago Blackhawks since being traded a year prior.
 In overtime, he scored the game-winning goal on a breakaway and received a standing ovation from the fans at the United Center.
 Kane concluded the season with 20 goals and 27 assists in 50 games as the Red Wings missed the playoffs.
 He ranked fourth on the team in goals while his 47 points ranked sixth on the team.
 He also led the team with three overtime goals and seven game-winning goals.
 Red Wings general manager Steve Yzerman commended Kane's contributions to the team, stating "He's like a wizard with the puck -- his skill, his sense, his calmness in high-pressure situations and in the danger areas.
 He was great for our team, and I think he brought a lot of what I guess they call swag."

 On June 30, 2024, Kane signed a one-year contract extension with the Red Wings.
 On December 29, Kane recorded his 1,300th career point with an assist on an Alex DeBrincat goal in a 4–2 win over the Washington Capitals, becoming the second American-born player and 38th player in league history to hit the mark.
 He completed the season with 21 goals and 59 points in 72 games for the Red Wings.

 On June 30, 2025, Kane signed another one-year contract extension with Detroit.
+On January 8, 2026, he became the 50th player to score 500 career NHL goals.
+On January 29, Kane scored his 1,375th career point to become the all-time leading U.S.-born point scorer, surpassing Mike Modano's record.
+Kane finished his second season in Detroit with 16 goals and 41 assists in 66 games.
+He expressed interest in returning to the NHL for a 20th season.

+Return to Chicago (2026–present)

+On July 23, 2026, Kane signed a two-year, $16 million contract to return to the Blackhawks.
+On September 15, 2026, Kane was named an alternate captain of the Blackhawks.